 RugPad USA makes a plush felt rug pad they call Eco Plush.
 It’s made from 100% recycled felt fibers that are heat pressed together.
 They come in three thicknesses (1/4″, 3/8″ and 1/2″) so you can choose the amount of cushioning and support you want, plus they’re free of glues, bonding agents, and adhesives that can outgas and possibly damage your flooring.
 They’re even tested quarterly by the Carpet and Rug Institute, a non-profit agency with strict environmental standards, making them a great choice to pair with your eco-friendly bamboo flooring.
 (If you want to be 100% eco-conscious, make your area rug 100% wool and you’re there!)

 Ambient Bamboo Flooring

 One of the reasons for choosing bamboo — aside from its natural beauty and resilience — is the fact that bamboo is a renewable resource that can be replenished more quickly than hardwood.
 Bamboo is a fast-growing grass plant that takes a maximum of 7 years to grow to maturity, compared with many decades for a typical hardwood tree.
-At Ambient Bamboo Floors, we source our bamboo from FSC-Certified forests, and all of our products adhere to the Lacey Act, to ensure that our bamboo is legally sourced with minimal damage to the environment.
+At Ambient Bamboo Floors, we source our bamboo from well-managed forests, and we can source FSC-Certified bamboo by demand; furthermore all of our products adhere to the Lacey Act, to ensure that our bamboo is legally sourced with minimal damage to the environment.
 Check out our line of bamboo flooring, low-voc and no-voc adhesives and finishes and compare our prices today!